 Background

 Seasonal and stochastic fluctuations represent two distinct types of environmental fluctuations; together, they shape environmental predictability.
 To some extent, both have been considered in studies of life history adaptations to environmental fluctuations, but typically the two types are considered in isolation.
-Work on life histories in seasonal environments mostly ignores stochastic environmental fluctuations, while studies focused on stochastic fluctuations and bet-hedging strategies (strategies that reduce the variance in fitness at the expense of a lowered arithmetic mean fitness) have failed to provide us with insights into how both types of environmental fluctuations shape life histories.
+Work on life histories in seasonal environments mostly ignores stochastic environmental fluctuations, while studies focused on stochastic fluctuations and bet-hedging strategies (strategies that reduce the variance in fitness at the expense of a lowered arithmetic mean fitness) assume the absence of seasonal variation and have failed to incorporate the demographic effects that are crucial for understanding the evolution of life histories.
 As a consequence, we are still to assess the factors shaping the relative importance of these two components of environmental predictability in determining life reproductive strategies of iteroparous species.
+Filling this gap in our knowledge is crucial for understanding the fundamental forces that shape life organismal histories, as well as for our capacity to predict how species will respond to the shifts in the patterns of environmental fluctuations that are caused by climate change.

 Objectives

-This project addresses a core issue in evolutionary theory: identifying the processes by which environmental variability dictates the distribution of life history strategies.
-Its overarching aim is to disentangle the effects of seasonal and stochastic variation in environmental conditions on life history trait evolution.
-This will be achieved through the completion of 3 interlinked Work Packages (WPs): WP1 will develop a unified theoretical framework that allows us to derive a clear set of predictions with respect to how seasonal and stochastic environmental fluctuations determine optimal life history traits.
+This project addresses the above questions by investing how seasonality, stochastic environmental variations and their interaction shape life history strategies.
+This will be achieved through the completion of 3 interlinked Work Packages (WPs): WP1 will develop a unified theoretical framework that allows us to derive a clear set of predictions with respect to how seasonal and stochastic variation determine optimal life history traits.
 This set of predictions will then be tested using both correlative (WP2) and experimental (WP3) approaches.
-The results from WP3 will allow us to make inferences about the proximate mechanisms (e.g. maternal effects) driving the relationships detected in WP2.

 Methodology

-WP1: Environmental fluctuations and life history evolution - theoretical formulation Organisms in variable environments may respond to environmental change through rapid evolution or adaptive plasticity, or they may adopt conservative strategies to avoid risk through bet-hedging.
-Much theoretical work has been done on environmental fluctuations and life history evolution, and recent work [1] has jointly considered genetic evolution, plasticity and the evolution of diversifying bet-hedging within a unified quantitative genetic framework.
-Yet these models lack a clear differentiation between the two types of environmental fluctuations.
-It is therefore not clear to what degree the selection pressures imposed by seasonal and stochastic fluctuations interact in shaping life-history strategies in complex environments.
-WP1 will extend existing modelling approaches to explicitly account for these effects.
-Using both analytic approximations and stochastic simulations, WP1 will predict optimal life history traits (particularly, body size, litter size, generation time, and lifespan) according to different patterns of environmental variation.
+WP1: Environmental fluctuations and life history evolution - theoretical formulation.
+Building on classical life-history theory and and more recent work on trait evolution under environmental fluctuations [e.g., 1] we will build models of life history evolution under varying degrees of seasonality and stochastic environmental fluctuations.
+Using both analytic approximations and stochastic simulations, WP1 will predict optimal life history traits (particularly, breeding synchrony, body size, litter size, generation time, and lifespan) in response to patterns of environmental variation.
+BRAM: ADD MORE